slafniy/PPMeterProject/README.md

 - Damage made while hiding does not count.

 Some healing mechanics are very strange, and the game does not provide "X healed Y by N hp" Osiris event.
 So healing counting background logic is complicated and has limitations.
 Some issues I can fix, but it will require more time.
 Please consider healing counter experimental :) and report all bugs you've found.

+### Uninstallation
+If you want to disable it mid-game you should do this:
+ - Activate "PPMeter: toggle pause" passive
+ - **Save the game**
+ - Exit to main menu and disable/unsubscribe the mod as usual

+If you ignore this passive and simply disable the mod, you can (and will) have issues with missing resources - Warlock Spell Slots, Short Rests, Inspiration Points etc. However, you can re-enable the mod and try again.

 ### Development and future plans